 Your management style evolves as you gain cues from your work environment, the type of work you need to accomplish, the locus of control of your workforce (intrinsically driven or externally), the strength and talent of your workforce, and your ultimate beliefs about how people are motivated.

 The variables explain why in some situations, you will find the Theory X management style more effective.
 In others, you will find the Theory Y management style necessary to lead people.
 In yet a third setting, a combination of the two management styles will help you achieve your goals.

-Here is what you need to know to understand and apply both the Theory X and the Theory Y management styles.
+Here is what you need to know to understand how and when to apply both the Theory X and Theory Y management styles.

 Theory X Management Style

 The underlying idea with Theory X management style is that humans are inherently lazy and will only work if the manager is forcing them to work.
 Without a manager standing there saying, “get back to work," nothing will happen.
 This style makes the assumption that humans only work because they have to work, so the motivation to do the work must come from an external source—the manager.

 Theory Y Management Style

 In Theory Y management style, people gain self-worth from doing meaningful work.
 If the work is fulfilling, the employees will do a good job because it’s important to them.

 You can see how these two theories can conflict and yet have a lot of crossovers.
 It’s possible to have both situations true for a manager, depending on the job and the person.
 Some people are lazy and some are motivated by the desire to do a good job.
 The question is, how can you, as a line manager or HR manager, use these theories to make your company a better place to work?

 Some work is boring.
 It is.
 It’s why it is called work.
 Many things that make the world go ‘round are boring and tedious.
 You may think that this type of work calls for you to apply the Theory X management style.
 You may think that the only reason people take this kind of job is because they can’t find anything better to do.